resource-watch/slate/source/includes/api/_graph.md

 ## Favorite relationships between graph nodes and users

-As in the case of managing relationships between graph nodes and concepts, **the management of favorite relationships between graph resources and users is handled by vocabulary endpoints.** Please refer to the [favorite endpoint documentation](#favorites) for more details on how to use these endpoints.
+As in the case of managing relationships between graph nodes and concepts, **the management of favorite relationships between resources and users is handled by vocabulary endpoints.** Please refer to the [favorite endpoint documentation](#favorites) for more details on how to use these endpoints.

 ## Graph concept reference